PetSafe Swaps & Nutrition

 - Safe

-Can cats eat turkey?
+Can cats eat Turkey?

 Suggested amount: A tablespoon or two of cooked turkey for an adult cat, a few times per week.